jimboca/harmonyhub-polyglot/README.md

 # harmony-polyglot

-This is the Harmony Hub Poly for the ISY Polyglot interface.
+This is the Harmony Hub Poly for the [Universal Devices ISY994i](https://www.universal-devices.com/residential/ISY) [Polyglot interface](http://www.universal-devices.com/developers/polyglot/docs/).
 (c) JimBoCA aka Jim Searle
 MIT license.

-This node server is intended to support the Logitech Harmony Hub http://www.logitech.com/en-us/product/harmony-hub
+This node server is intended to support the [Logitech Harmony Hub](http://www.logitech.com/en-us/product/harmony-hub) using the [pyharmony Python Library](https://pypi.python.org/pypi/pyharmony).

 *IMPORTANT:*  We have had reports that pulling in this node servers profile may mess up other node servers, like isylink.
 Until this issue is resolved you may want to wait if that is an issue for you.